 How to ensure that your public restroom is a ADA compliant?

-ADA Compliant Restrooms.
+ADA Compliant Restrooms what are they?
 ADA stands for Americans with Disabilities Act.
 Formulated and implemented in 1990, this act was enforced to prevent discrimination for people having disabilities while using public restrooms and toilets.

 ADA Compliant Restrooms, therefore, refer to the restrooms that comply with ADA standards.
 It is important to design your public toilet and restrooms in such a way, that even people with disabilities can access the same features as others.
 Evidently, you should be aware of certain engineering standards, ensuring ADA compliance in your establishment.